Dog Mental Illness Symptoms: Your Complete 2026 Guide

 Rule Out Medical Causes

-Your vet will likely want to:
+Your vet will likely want to do a full workup.
+Let them.

-- Perform a complete physical exam
+- Perform a complete physical exam.

-- Run blood work to check for underlying conditions
+- Run blood work to check for underlying conditions (thyroid, liver, kidney).

-- Discuss your dog’s medical history
+- Discuss your dog's medical history.

-- Review any medications or supplements
+- Review any medications or supplements.

 Behavioral Assessment

-- Conduct detailed behavior evaluations
+- Conduct detailed behavior evaluations.

-- Use standardized assessment tools
+- Use standardized assessment tools.

-- Develop comprehensive treatment plans
+- Develop comprehensive treatment plans.

-- Coordinate with your regular vet for integrated care
+- Coordinate with your regular vet for integrated care.

 Red Flags That Need Immediate Attention

-- Sudden, severe behavioral changes
+- Sudden, severe behavioral changes.

-- Self-harm or excessive self-mutilation
+- Self-harm or excessive self-mutilation (chewing their own tail until it bleeds).

-- Aggressive behavior that could be dangerous
+- Aggressive behavior that could be dangerous to you or others.

-- Complete inability to function (won’t eat, drink, or move)
+- Complete inability to function (won't eat, drink, or move).

-- Signs of pain or illness alongside behavioral changes
+- Signs of pain or illness alongside behavioral changes.

 What Actually Works: Evidence-Based Solutions